TSPC: A Two-Stage Phoneme-Centric Architecture for code-switching Vietnamese-English Speech Recognition: Phoneme-Centric Model

-\textbf{Two-stage TSPC model:} The integration of two separate models in a unified architecture is not straightforward, as the incorrect phone sequences generated by S2P model can introduce noises in the input of P2T model, which reduces the performance of the translation task.
-To resolve this issue, the TSPC model carefully combines S2P and P2T modules and performs joint fine-tuning as shown in Fig \ref{fig:two-stage-model}.
-To integrate the pre-trained S2P model with P2T model for robust text generation, we freeze S2P parameters during the tuning phase to ensure consistent phonetic sequence production.
-The phoneme sequence from the S2P model plays a vital role in association with the P2T model, in which the parameters are updated to adapt to predicted phonemes.
+The integration of two separate models into a unified architecture is inherently challenging.
+Although we apply self-supervised learning (SSL) to the P2T encoder to enhance its ability to robustly capture phonetic context, the overall integration is not straightforward.
+In practice, a naive combination of the two models without careful parameter tuning can even degrade translation performance, as observed in our experiments.
+To overcome the issue, we combine S2P and P2T modules and perform joint fine-tuning as shown in Fig. \ref{fig:two-stage-model}.
+In particular, we freeze S2P parameters during the tuning phase to ensure consistent phonetic sequence production.
+The P2T model is continually updated to adapt to predicted phonemes.
+In addition, we explore three fine-tuning strategies to better understand the integration dynamics: (1) full fine-tuning, (2) partial fine-tuning following a strategy similar to the P2T approach, and (3) fine-tune the encoder only.